 Let me suggest two essentials in building this type of character in your child:

 It also means contrasting what the world says with what the Bible teaches.
-Just the other day I took the opportunity on the way to school to interact with my girls about homosexuality.
-We talked about the culture we live in, and the growing public acceptance of gays.
-I spoke of our need to love people but still be clear-headed about wrong choices that are a perversion of how God made us.
+One morning on the way to school I took the opportunity to interact with my daughters about homosexuality.
+We talked about the culture we live in, and the growing acceptance of homosexual lifestyle.
+We talked about ho to love people but still be clear-headed about wrong choices that are a perversion from how God made us.